-Example: the American Express blog is adding a lot of value by regularly publishing great content on topics of high interest for their business-focused clients.
+Example: the American Express blog adds a lot of value by regularly publishing great content on high-interest topics for their business-focused clients.

 #10.
 It gives you valuable feedback from the market

-A blog should encourage your readers and clients to share their opinions.
-In the comments sections that can follow a blog post, they can leave their thoughts about the content, share their experience using your product or interacting with your brand.
+Your blog should encourage readers and clients to share their opinions.
+In the comment section of a blog post, they can leave their ideas about the content, share their experience using your product or interacting with your brand.

-Example: Ramit Sethi’s blog, GrowthLab, is a mine gold of examples.
-His writers do a great job at ending their blog posts with great calls-to-action which invite the readers to share their thoughts and struggles in the comments.
+Example: Ramit Sethi’s blog, GrowthLab, is a gold mine of examples.
+His writers do a great job of ending their blog posts with great calls-to-action which invite the readers to share their thoughts and struggles in the comments.